-- a) evaluate, together with the Executive Officer for financial reporting, following consultation with the audit firm and the Board of Statutory Auditors, the correct application of the accounting principles and their uniformity in the preparation of the financial reports;

-- b) assess the suitability of periodic financial and non-financial information to correctly represent the Company's business model, strategies, impact of its activities and performance; - c) express opinions on specific aspects concerning the identification of the principal corporate risks; - d) examine the periodic non-financial information relevant to the Internal Control and Risk Management System; - e) examine the periodic reports, concerning the valuation of the Internal Control and Risk Management System, and those of particular size, prepared by the Internal Audit Department; - f) monitor the independence, adequacy, efficacy and efficiency of the Internal Audit Department; - g) carry out duties given to it by the Board of Directors; - h) support, with appropriate investigative activities, the evaluations and decisions of the Board of Directors concerning the management of risks from events which the Board of Directors becomes aware of; - i) supporting the evaluations and decisions of the Board of Directors on whether to adopt measures to guarantee the effectiveness and impartiality of judgement of the other corporate functions indicated in Recommendation 32, lett. e) of the CG Code, checking for adequate professional standing and resources; - j) supporting the evaluations and decisions of the Board of Directors on whether to assign to the control body or to a board specifically set up for this purpose the supervisory functions pursuant to Article 6, paragraph 1, letter b) of Legislative Decree No. 231/2001; - k) supporting the evaluations of the Board of Directors relating to the conclusions set out by the legal auditor in any letter of recommendations and in the additional report addressed to the control board.
+- a) evaluate, together with the Executive Officer for financial reporting, following consultation with the independent audit firm and the Board of Statutory Auditors, the correct application of the accounting principles and their uniformity in the preparation of the financial reports; - b) assess the suitability of periodic financial and non-financial information to correctly represent the Company's business model, strategies, impact of its activities and performance; - c) expressing opinions on specific aspects concerning the identification of the principal corporate risks; - d) examine the periodic non-financial information relevant to the internal control and risk management system; - e) examine the periodic reports, concerning the valuation of the internal control and risk management system, and those of particular size, prepared by the Internal Audit function; - f) monitor the independence, adequacy, efficacy and efficiency of the Internal Audit function; - g) carry out duties given to it by the Board of Directors; - h) support, with appropriate investigative activities, the evaluations and decisions of the Board of Directors concerning the management of risks from events which the Board of Directors becomes aware of; - i) supporting the evaluations and decisions of the Board of Directors on whether to adopt measures to guarantee the effectiveness and impartiality of judgement of the other corporate functions indicated in Recommendation 32, lett. e) of the CG Code, checking for adequate professional standing and resources; - j) supporting the evaluations and decisions of the Board of Directors on whether to assign to the control body or to a board specifically set up for this purpose the supervisory functions pursuant to Article 6, paragraph 1, letter b) of Legislative Decree No. 231/2001; - k) supporting the evaluations of the Board of Directors relating to the conclusions set out by the legal auditor in any letter of recommendations and in the additional report addressed to the control board.